 Day 5: Florence, Milan.
-Visit the Uffizi, which contains portrait panels of Federigo da Montefeltro, Duke of Urbino, and his wife
+Avoid the busiest of the daily crowds by heading early to the Uffizi, which contains Piero's portrait panels of

-Battista Sforza.
+Federigo da Montefeltro, Duke of Urbino, and his wife Battista Sforza.
 In the afternoon, travel by business class rail to Milan for the first of two nights.